Keyfactor/digicert-certcentral-caplugin/README.md

 This AnyCA REST Gateway plug-in enables issuance, revocation, and synchronization of certificates from DigiCert's CertCentral offering.
 # Prerequisites

-## Certificate Chain
+## Prerequisite: Certificate Chain

-In order to enroll for certificates the Keyfactor Command server must trust the trust chain.
-Once you create your Root and/or Subordinate CA, make sure to import the certificate chain into the AnyGateway and Command Server certificate store
+In order to request certificates from the Keyfactor AnyGateway, the Keyfactor Command server must trust the certificate chain of trust.
+To ensure trust is established, download your Root and/or Subordinate CA certificates from DigiCert and import them into the appropriate local certificate stores on the Keyfactor AnyGateway and Command servers.
+More information can be found in the [AnyCA Gateway REST Install Guide](https://software.keyfactor.com/Guides/AnyCAGatewayREST/Content/AnyCAGatewayREST/Preparing.htm)

 ## Installation
 1. Download latest successful build from [GitHub Releases](../../releases/latest)

-2. Copy DigicertCAPlugin.dll and DigicertCAPlugin.deps.json to the Program Files\Keyfactor\AnyCA Gateway\AnyGatewayREST\net6.0\Extensions directory
+2. Extract the .zip file, and from it, copy DigicertCAPlugin.dll and DigicertCAPlugin.deps.json to the 'C:\Program Files\Keyfactor\AnyCA Gateway\AnyGatewayREST\net6.0\Extensions' directory

-3. Update the manifest.json file located in Program Files\Keyfactor\AnyCA Gateway\AnyGatewayREST\net6.0\Extensions\Connectors
+3. Within the 'C:\Program Files\Keyfactor\AnyCA Gateway\AnyGatewayREST\net6.0\Extensions\Connectors' folder, update the manifest.json file to contain the following:
-  * If the manifest.json file or the Connectors folder do not exist, create them.

 ```json
 {
     "extensions": {